Airplane Beds for Toddlers: Which Airlines Actually Allow Them?

 AD/Affiliate link.
 This article may contain affiliate links.
 Please read more in our disclosure policy here.
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate I earn from qualifying purchases

-Everything you need to know about Airplane Beds for Toddlers • Child Airplane Seat Extenders • Sleep Devices & Inflatable Leg-Rests
+• Child Airplane Seat Extenders • Sleep Devices & Inflatable Leg-Rests

 We’ve tried and tested most, researched and updated which airlines do & don’t allow them and found out all you need to know before making a purchase.
 Airlines do not provide these!

-They take little time to set up, are relatively light and don’t take up much space: all attractive qualities for parents traveling with kids.
+They all take little time to set up, are relatively light and don’t take up much space: all attractive qualities for parents traveling with kids.
 Applies to travel strollers for toddlers too!

 The three main contenders for the best airplane beds for toddlers (and the ones which are currently most likely to be approved by airlines are):